kennardmah/breast-cancer-prediction/README.md

 # House Price Prediction.
-using data science tools and machine learning models to predict whether a tumor is benign or malignant
+using data science tools and machine learning models to predict the house price